Tallahassee Museum – A Great Stop for Kids

 The last collection of images from Parker’s NYC tour is a catch-all of whatever didn’t fit neatly into the previous categories: Chinatown, the subway, the Museum of Natural History, Wall Street, and Radio City Music Hall.

-NYC 09: Metropolitan Art
+NYC 09: Metropolitan Museum of Art

 NYC 08: MOMA